We want to help equip you to make a difference in an increasingly globalised world

 - Our academics have produced resources to help you navigate the challenges of working across cultures.

 - The Language Centre offers numerous language learning opportunities, which you may be allowed to do as part of your degree or in your spare time.

 - Informal Language learning opportunities at various levels, from beginners to advanced:

 The Warwick Language Society offer informal peer-to-peer language lessons, where you can volunteer to teach your own language or learn a new one!
-They also offer a language buddy scheme; and a language cafe every other week!

 Some of our many cultural societies also offer informal language learning opportunities - joining a new cultural society is a great way to meet people from a different cultural background of interest to you!

 - If English is not your native language, this free online resource for developing your academic English skills, offers advice and materials online to support your language development as you study.
 You can also register for in-sessional English classes at the start of the academic year.